gvcamero/pipelined-rv32imc-scalar-crypto/README.md

+This is an experimental branch that moves the data and instruction memory outside the core, to be replaced with AMBA AXI4/AXI4-Lite bus interfaces.
+The new core is *core-extmem* and this modified core does not yet work with the top module.

+The changes made to the instmem and datamem modules break *top.v* and *core.v*.
+Do not use this branch if you're trying to use them.

 # Pipelined RV32IMC Core
 This is a RISC-V RV32IMC core that is currently being adapted for implementation in a test chip as part of [Center for Integrated Devices Research (CIDR) Project 3](https://cidr.up-microlab.org/index.php/Energy_Efficient_Machine_Learning_Hardware_Co-design).